almindor/mipidsi/README.md

 # mipidsi

-This crate provides a generic ddisplay driver to connect to TFT displays that implement the [MIPI DSI](https://www.mipi.org/specifications/dsi).
+This crate provides a generic display driver to connect to TFT displays that implement the [MIPI DSI](https://www.mipi.org/specifications/dsi).

 Uses [display_interface](https://docs.rs/display-interface/0.4.1/display_interface/) to talk to the hardware.